aslamcodes/brain-cache/aws/security.md

 This is to protect from DDoS attacks, for underlying AWS resources

 Why this is not part of WAF?
-https://docs.aws.amazon.com/decision-guides/latest/waf-or-shield/waf-or-shield.html
+> AWS Shield is primarily for DDoS attacks, as DDoS attacks can be of different levels. https://docs.aws.amazon.com/decision-guides/latest/waf-or-shield/waf-or-shield.html

 AWS WAF